-Aware of all internet monitoring and filtering systems Manage them effectively Know how to escalate concerns when they are identified

-- We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems.
-We will ensure that appropriate filtering and monitoring systems are in place and are informed in part, by the risk assessment required by the Prevent Duty. - Smoothwall filtering is in place for online searched and children are never unsupervised to search the internet.
+- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Smoothwall filtering is in place for online searched and children are never unsupervised to search the internet.